balzss/konyha/README.md

 ## Static site generator

 There is a [demo site](https://konyha.xyz/demo) generated from [this json](/sitegen/demo.json) file and is identical to the output of the site generator in Konyha.
-[More info about the site generator.](http://localhost:5000/docs/usage/static-site-generator)
+[More info](http://localhost:5000/docs/usage/static-site-generator) in the docs.

 ## Getting started